Drum Dampening: The Ultimate Guide

 - For a milder dampening effect, you can cut a newspaper into strips and partly fill your bass drum with this.
 This helps to control the higher frequencies, while still allowing your bass drum to remain more open sounding.

 Gibraltar make perfect sized felt bass drum dampening strips you can install between your bass drum head and the drum shell.
 These strips rest against the drumhead, reducing the ringing and focusing the sound much more on the midrange and low end.
 The sound becomes deeper, punchier, and more controlled.
 These felt strips are usually sold in two-packs, meaning you can double up for a more dramatic dampening effect if one strip isn’t enough.
 These felt bass drum dampening strips are cheap, and they’re the perfect weight and thickness for the job.
 You can use them on just the resonant side, or on both the batter and resonant bass drum heads (John Bonham style).
 When you’re installing these felt dampening strips, make sure they’re pulled fairly tight against the bass drum head as you tighten the bass drum lugs.
+Depending on where you place them (and how many you use) you can stop your bass drum ringing slightly, or quite dramatically.
+Place the bass drum felt strip towards the outside of the drum for the smallest effect, or right across the center for the greatest amount of bass drum dampening.

 Make Your Own Felt Bass Drum Dampening Strips